-35 Not more than two of the commissioners appointed pursuant to this paragraph may be from the same field of experience.
-36
+Not more than two of the commissioners appointed pursuant to this paragraph may be from the same field of experience.

-- 3. Not more than [two] three of the commissioners may be [: - 38 (a) Members members of the same political party. - 39 (b) From the same field of experience. - 4.
-A vacancy on the commission must be filled for the remainder of the unexpired term in the same manner as the original appointment. - Sec.
-29. NRS 703.070 is hereby amended to read as follows: - 703.070 The governor shall designate one of the commissioners to be chairman, whose term as chairman shall be at the pleasure of the governor.
-The chairman shall serve as the executive officer of the commission. - Sec.
-30. NRS 703.110 is hereby amended to read as follows: 703.110 1.
-[The] Except as otherwise provided in subsection 2, the 46 47 48 majority of the commissioners have full power to act in all matters within
+3. Not more than [two] three of the commissioners may be [:

+(a) Members members of the same political party.

+(b) From the same field of experience.

+4. A vacancy on the commission must be filled for the remainder of the unexpired term in the same manner as the original appointment.
-[their jurisdiction.] the jurisdiction of the commission and shall exercise all the powers of the commission.

-- 2. If two the majority of the commissioners are disqualified or if there are two vacancies within the majority of the commission, the remaining commissioners or, if only one commissioner is remaining, the remaining commissioner to act in all matters within the jurisdiction of the commission and shall exercise all the powers of the commission. - 3.
+- 703.110 1.
+[The] Except as otherwise provided in subsection 2, a majority of the commissioners [have] has full power to act in all matters within [their jurisdiction.] the jurisdiction of the commission and shall exercise all the powers of the commission. - 2.
+If [two] a majority of the commissioners are disqualified or if there are [two] vacancies within the [commission,] offices of a majority of the commissioners, the remaining commissioners or, if only one commissioner is remaining, the remaining commissioner for has full power to act in all matters within the jurisdiction of the commission and shall exercise all the powers of the commission. - 3.
 Except as otherwise provided in this chapter, all hearings and meetings conducted by the commission must be open to the public.

 - 703.130 1.
-The commission shall appoint a deputy commissioner who shall serve in the unclassified service of the state. - 2.
-The commission shall appoint a secretary who shall perform such administrative and other duties as are prescribed by the commission.
+The commission shall appoint a deputy commissioner who shall serve in the unclassified service of the state. - The commission shall appoint a secretary who shall perform such administrative and other duties as are prescribed by the commission.
 The commission shall also appoint an assistant secretary. - 3.
-The commission may employ such other clerks, experts or engineers as may be necessary. - 4.
-Except as otherwise provided in this subsection, any person who is employed by the commission in a full-time position that is in the unclassified service of the state and whose aggregate length of service in all positions with the commission exceeds 1 year:
+The commission may employ such other clerks, experts or engineers 46 47 as may be necessary.
+48 - 4.
+Except as otherwise provided in subsection 5, the commission: